Attack of the 50 Ft. Woman (1993 film): Plot

 Nancy Archer's late mother bequeaths her entire estate to her.
 Nancy's father, Hamilton Cobb, hopes to use the money to gain control over the town they live in.
 Nancy sees her psychiatrist, Dr. Cushing, about her low self-esteem and bad marriage to Harry Archer.
 Harry has a mistress, beautician Honey Parker, together with whom he plans to steal the family's business away from Hamilton.

 While driving one night out in the desert, she sees a UFO, which shines a bright light at her.
-She keeps it secret out of concern of becoming a laughingstock.
+She keeps it secret out of concern of becoming a laughing stock.
 She eventually convinces Harry to accompany her on another night time drive in the desert.
 The UFO descends from the sky.
 Getting out of the car for a closer look, Nancy is trapped by a bright light and disappears along with the UFO.
-Harry quietly returns to town and does not report the kidnapping to the local authorities, Sheriff Denby and deputy Charlie.
+Harry quietly returns to town and does not report the kidnapping to the local authorities, Sheriff Denby and Deputy Charlie.

 A dazed Nancy is later found atop Honey's salon and is brought home.
 Hamilton is suspicious that Harry left her out in the desert while Harry denies any wrongdoing.
 As the two men argue, Nancy loses her temper.
 To everyone's surprise, she begins to grow; her clothes tear and rip as her head goes smashing through the ceiling into the attic.

 The next morning Nancy is relocated to a large stable.
 There she is introduced to Dr Loeb.
 He observed a hormonal surge that occurred during Nancy's growth.
 Scared, Nancy asks that he find a cure, while keeping it a secret.
 Unable to convince her to move to a "controlled, therapeutic environment", Loeb explains to Harry that Nancy's condition is unique and precarious.
 The strain of her heart to sustain her new size would make any stress too dangerous for her.
 This gives Harry an idea to kill her, leaving the family business and its money to him.